John Doyle (critic): Career

-Doyle was first hired by The Globe and Mail to write for Broadcast Week, the paper's weekly television listings, as a columnist.
+Doyle was first hired by The Globe and Mail in 1995 to write for Broadcast Week, the paper's weekly television listings, as a columnist.
 In 2000, he was appointed the newspaper's daily television critic.
-Doyle also covers soccer for the paper.
-His writing on soccer has appeared in The New York Times, The Guardian, the ECW Press anthology Best Canadian Sports Writing, and the soccer magazine Eight by Eight.
+Doyle also covered soccer for the paper.
+His writing on soccer has appeared in The New York Times, The Guardian, the ECW Pressanthology Best Canadian Sports Writing, and the soccer magazine Eight by Eight.

-In 2005, Doyle published his first book, the memoir A Great Feast of Light: Growing Up Irish in the Television Age about his early life in deeply conservative rural Ireland, and the book The World is a Ball: The Joy, Madness, and Meaning of Soccer.
-Doyle has covered multiple FIFA World Cup, Euro tournaments, and the FIFA Women's World Cup.
+In 2005, Doyle published his first book, the memoir A Great Feast of Light: Growing Up Irish in the Television Age about his early life in conservative rural Ireland, and the book The World is a Ball: The Joy, Madness, and Meaning of Soccer in 2010.
+Doyle has covered multiple FIFA World Cups, UEFA European Championships, and FIFA Women's World Cups.

 In 2004 he was involved in a public disagreement with Bill O'Reilly, then of Fox News.
 O'Reilly complained about Doyle's writing on his TV show.
-An article he published in 2010 argued that the Giller Prize and Gemini Awards were elitist.
+An article Doyle published in 2010 argued that the Giller Prize and Gemini Awards were elitist.
 In a 2017 review of The Great Canadian Baking Show, Doyle called Dan Levy "fey".
-Levy, and a CBC critic, argued that Doyle's use of the term was homophobic.
+Levy and some critics argued that Doyle's use of the term was homophobic.